chrisvdm/rwsdk-notes-app-tutorial/README.md

 # rwsdk Tutorial - Ping Notes

 This is a multi-part tutorial.
-The aim is to get familiar with all the best parts of the rwsdk so that we can create an amazing app that saves the world.
+The aim is to get familiar with the best parts of rwsdk so we can build something solid, fast.
 As this is being written theres no telling what this tutorial app will look like at the end of its journey... so stick around and find out.

 ## Index